NTIA/sigmf-ns-ntia/ntia-core.sigmf-ext.md

 |----|--------------|-------|-------|-----------|
 |`annotation_type`|true|string|N/A|Annotation type, e.g., `AntennaAnnotation`|

-`ntia-core`  defines the following segments that extends `Annotations`.
-These segments are used across the set of ntia extensions.
+The following segments are of general use across the set of ntia extensions.

 ### 3.1 AntennaAnnotation Segment
 `AntennaAnnotation` has the following properties: